gardenlinux/gardenlinux/docs/tutorials/tutorial_run_tests_locally.md

 Great.
 You see a lot of test potential test targets now.
 You know the name of the image you want to test(we continue with `kvm-gardener_prod`), and you know the architecture of the image you want to test (we continue with `amd64`).

-We have the full name of the Garden Linux image: `kvm-gardener_prod-amd64`
+We have the full name of the Garden Linux image, for example `kvm-gardener_prod-amd64`

 But the make targets list a lot more than just the flavours? which one to pick?
 This is easy once you understand the different methods to run the Garden Linux VM we want to test.